Welcome To Your Client Resources Center

 Increase your intake of fresh fruits and vegetables (preferably organic).
 Definitely organic if suffering with cancer, MS, AIDS, an auto-immune condition or other chronic immune system ailments.

 Juicing organics is a great way to help build your immune system.
-Please drink those juices within 20 minutes of expressing.
+Please drink those juices within 20 minutes of preparation.
 Clean your fruits and veggies thoroughly.
-Grapefruit seed extract, Dr. Bohner’s soap (not mint), or a mixture of salt and white vinegar can help to remove pesticide residue if not organic.
+Grapefruit seed extract, Dr. Bohner’s soap, or a mixture of salt and white vinegar can help to remove pesticide residue if not organic.

-Enjoy unprocessed whole grains, brown rice, millet, buckwheat, oats, corn, barley, quinoa, spelt.
+Enjoy unprocessed whole grains infrequently, brown rice, millet, buckwheat, oats, corn, barley, quinoa, spelt.
 Avoid wheat it is adulterated, and used too often.
-Yellow corn is almost always GMO (genetically modified) which hurts the gut.
+Yellow corn is almost always GMO (genetically modified) which has been shown to cause inflammation in the gut.
 Although, white, blue, and organic may still be fine to use.

-Products that are whitened or bleached have the vitamins and nutrients removed and will leach more vitamins and minerals from your system as you digest them.
+Please avoid food products that are whitened or bleached (such as white rice, or processed salt.) which have the vitamins and nutrients removed and will leach more vitamins and minerals from your system as you digest them.

-Sprouted grains including wheat is fine.
-Sprouted grain breads are good, such as Ezekiel bread.
+Sprouted grains including non GMO wheat is fine.
+Sprouted grain breads are usually okay, such as Ezekiel bread.
+(However, there is gluten in Ezekiel bread and will not work for some people).

 Meats to enjoy if you choose, are wild caught fish from cold waters of the ocean only (preferably salmon, mackerel, sardines, or kippers for their essential fatty acids).
 Fresh water fish is tainted from pollution in all our lakes and streams here in the U.S., please avoid.